Many contact forms or membership plugins use the

 wp_mail function with a Mailster alternative.
 This will also use all settings from the delivery tab.

-3) Use only the template for all outgoing WordPress mails
+3) Use only the template for all outgoing WordPress emails

 While this option is similar to the first one it uses the selected template and injects the message your use in the

 wp_mail method.
-Use this method if you have problems with third party plugins not delivery your emails.
+Use this method if you have problems with third-party plugins not delivering your emails.

-This options allows you to define how Mailster should handle third party plugins which use the
+This option allows you to define how Mailster should handle third-party plugins which use the

 wp_mail method and use a content type of